41 Rustic Kitchen Ideas for Log Homes & Cabins

 12. Cream Kitchen Cabinets

-Stunning Kitchen Design with Wood Topped Kitchen Island & Cream Cabinets
+Stunning Kitchen Design with Wood-Topped Kitchen Island & Cream Cabinets

 Image courtesy of Veranda Homes